• Skip to main content

 Flower conspicuous: Conspicuous

-Flower colour: Blue
+Flower colour:

-Flower description: Pale to dark blue star shaped flowers, 6-12mm long, borne on long stems in any month but especially spring and summer.
+Flower description: Pale to dark blue star shaped flowers, 6-12mm long, borne on long stems in any month but especially in spring and summer.

 Fruit conspicuous: Conspicuous

-Fruit colour: Purple
+Fruit colour:

 Fruit: Fleshy

-Fruit description: The succulent, vibrant purple-blue, slightly flattened berries, 7-12 x 8-15mm, are edible and contain 6-12 shiny black seeds.
+Fruit description: Fleshy, edible, vibrant purple-blue, slightly flattened berries, 7-12 x 8-15mm, containing 6-12 shiny black seeds.

-Distribution NE Queensland to southern NSW
+Distribution NE Queensland to southern NSW.

-Food source for: Grey Shrike-thrush, Ground Parrot, Lewin's Honeyeater.
-Shoots eaten by the Pied Currawong.
+Food source for: Grey shrike-thrush, ground parrot, Lewin's honeyeater.
+Shoots eaten by the pied currawong.

 Toxicity: No toxicity known